Jacek Dukaj: Career

+In 2023, he was awarded the European Science Fiction Award conferred by the European Science Fiction Society (ESFS) in the Best Author category.

 Style and themes

 His works frequently feature elements of cyberpunk, alternative history, and horror stories.
-The use of religious themes is one of the most distinctive features of Dukaj's novels.
+He was an early representative of klerykal fiction, a subgenre of Polish fantasy and science fiction characterized by the use of religious themes, which remains one of the most distinctive features of Dukaj's novels.
 They were already present in The Golden Galley, his literary debut.
 The author is also known for undertaking literary experiments manifesting themselves in the combination of elements of fantasy with science fiction as is the case with The Iron General (2015).